Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Abstract

 \section{Abstract}

-A number of representation schemes have been presented for use within Learning Classifier Systems, ranging from binary encodings to neural networks.
-This paper presents results from an investigation into using discrete and fuzzy dynamical system representations within the XCSF Learning Classifier System.
-In particular, asynchronous Random Boolean Networks are used to represent the traditional condition-action production system rules in the discrete case and asynchronous Fuzzy Logic Networks in the continuous-valued case.
-It is shown possible to use self-adaptive, open-ended evolution to design an ensemble of such dynamical systems within XCSF to solve a number of well-known test problems.
+A number of representation schemes have been presented for use within learning classifier systems, ranging from binary encodings to neural networks.
+This paper presents results from an investigation into using discrete and fuzzy dynamical system representations within the XCSF learning classifier system.
+In particular, asynchronous random Boolean networks are used to represent the traditional condition-action production system rules in the discrete case and asynchronous fuzzy logic networks in the continuous-valued case.
+It is shown possible to use self-adaptive, open-ended evolution to design an ensemble of such dynamical systems within XCSF to solve a number of well-known test problems. \keywords{Fuzzy logic networks \and Learning classifier systems \and Memory \and Random Boolean networks \and Reinforcement learning \and Self-adaptation \and XCSF}